SUSE/pcw/README.md

 PublicCloud-Watcher or `pcw` is a web app which monitors, displays and deletes resources on various Cloud Service Providers (CSPs).
 It identifies abandoned instances by searching for certain tags and performs cleanup tasks.
 It also deletes old custom uploaded images.
 The behavior differs per CSP.

+The fastest way to run PublicCloud-Watcher is via the provided containers, as described in the [Running a container](#running-a-container) section.

 ## Install

 See the [requirements.txt](requirements.txt).
 It's recommended to setup `pcw` in a virtual environment to avoid package collisions: